 Performance Specification — A value or range of values for a performance characteristic, established or verified by the laboratory that shall be used to describe the quality of patient test results.

-NOTE — Applicable standards: CLSI EP07-A2 Interference Testing in Clinical Chemistry; CLSI EP17-A2 Evaluation of detection capability for clinical laboratory measurement procedures.
+NOTE — The following standards are applicable CLSI EP07-A2 Interference Testing in Clinical Chemistry; CLSI EP17-A2 Evaluation of detection capability for clinical laboratory measurement procedures.

 Performance Characteristic — A property of a test that shall be used to describe its quality.